What parent visas are available in Australia?

 Available in other languages

 It makes sense for migrants who have built their lives in Australia to want their parents close-by.
 But getting a parent visa can take up to thirty years.
-However, some families who can afford it are willing to pay a higher price to speed up the process.
+Image: Parents awaiting for visa (AAP)

 Source: SBS